Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: Observation Time Lower Bounds

-\end{theorem} We refer the reader to Appendix~\ref{appsubsec: theorem 2 statement and proof} for a complete proof of the above theorem.
-Let $\lambda = \bmin$ where $\bmin$ is the minimum edge strength as defined in Assumption \ref{assumption: Bounded edge strength}.
-As a consequence of Theorem \ref{thm: Lower bound theorem}, if the minimum edge strength $\bmin$ decays at the rate $\mathcal{O}\left(\frac{1}{d\sqrt{\log p}}\right)$, then the lower bound on the observation time becomes $T = \Omega(d^2 \log p)$.
-In this regime, the sample complexity $T$ from Theorem \ref{thm: final theorem} matches the information-theoretic lower bound up to a factor of $\poly(d)$ and ${\rm polylog}(p)$.
-Hence, the proposed structure learning algorithm is nearly optimal.
+\textbf{Remark:} As a consequence of Theorem \ref{thm:lower-bound-glauber}, if the minimum edge strength $\bmin$ decays at the rate $\mathcal{O}\left(\frac{1}{d}\right)$, then the lower bound on the observation time becomes $T = \Omega(d^2 \log p)$.
+In this regime, the sample complexity $T$ from Theorem \ref{thm: final theorem} matches the information-theoretic lower bound up to a factor of $\poly(d\log\left(p\right))$.